-The raw O-C diagram revealed a complex nature which was a combination of a cyclic variation with a period of ~287 d and a slower, quadratic term (red and blue curves in Fig. 1).
+The raw O-C diagram revealed a complex nature which was a combination of a cyclic variation with a period of $\sim 287\,\mathrm{d}$ and a slower, quadratic term (red and blue curves in Fig. 1).
 The primary and the secondary minima correlated in both features; however, the cyclic variation had a greater amplitude in the secondary curve.
-In the present situation this variation does not arise from the presence of a third companion (which is the most common interpretation of such O - C curves), nor does it arise from any other real physical or geometric cause.
+In the present situation this variation does not arise from the presence of a third companion (which is the most common interpretation of such O-C curves), nor does it arise from any other real physical or geometric cause.
 It is purely the result of the pulsational distortion of the light curve.
-This comes from the fact that the mean pulsational frequency is close to a 165: 9 ratio to the orbital frequency (see Section 5), and consequently, every ninth primary, and secondary eclipsing minima are distorted in a similar way.
+This comes from the fact that the mean pulsational frequency is close to a 165:9 ratio to the orbital frequency (see Sect.
+5), and consequently, every ninth primary, and secondary eclipsing minima are distorted in a similar way.

-Apparent ETVs forced by light-curve variations are also seen in other stars using accurate Kepler data.
-Recently, Tran et al. (2013) reported quasi-periodic O - C diagrams for almost 400 short period, mostly overcontact binaries, whose phenomena were interpreted as an effect of large, spotted regions on the binary members.
+Apparent ETVs forced by light curve variations are also seen in other stars using accurate Kepler data.
+Recently, Tran et al. (2013) reported quasi-periodic O-C diagrams for almost 400 short period, mostly overcontact binaries, whose phenomena were interpreted as an effect of large, spotted regions on the binary members.
 A difference, however, is that the spotted stars resulted in anticorrelated primary and secondary ETVs, while in the present case the ETVs are correlated.

 This apparent timing variation was eliminated by the removal of the pulsations from the light curve.
 In Fig. 1 we illustrate this in two different ways.
 First we applied local smoothing around all individual minima.
-We fitted polynomials of the order of 4-8 on short sections of the light curve before the first and after the fourth contacts, and then removed them from the light curves (as was done by Borkovits et al. 2013).
-This procedure removed the effect within the errors from the primary O - C curve, but some residuals with moderate amplitude remained in the secondary one.
-Next, after the light-curve analysis, we removed the pulsations from the original light curve in the manner described in Section 5.
-Running our code on the latter, prewhitened curve, we obtained both primary and secondary O - C curves without the cyclic variations.
-These pulsation-removed times of minima data are listed in Table 3.
+We fitted polynomials of order 4-8 on short sections of the light curve before the first and after the fourth contacts, and then removed them from the light curves (as was done by Borkovits et al. 2013).
+This procedure removed the effect within the errors from the primary O-C curve, but some residuals with moderate amplitude remained in the secondary one.
+Next, after the light curve analysis, we removed the pulsations from the original light curve in the manner described in Sect.
+5. Running our code on the latter, prewhitened curve, we obtained both primary and secondary O-C curves without the cyclic variations.

-For the final ETV analysis these latter, pulsation-removed O - C curves were used.
-These prewhitened curves showed an additional feature.
-Subtracting the secondary O - C values from the primary
+For the final ETV analysis these latter, pulsation-removed O-C curves were used.
+These prewhitened curves